Waterside Bridge

 The Waterside Bridge is a pedestrian and cycle bridge over the River Trent in Nottingham, England.
-It is the first bridge to be built over the river in sixty years since Clifton Bridge.
+It is the first bridge to be built over the river in the city since Clifton Bridge in 1958, although a road-crossing was created from the nearby defunct Lady Bay rail bridge in 1979.

-The main span was lifted across the river on 10 November 2025, and the bridge is due to open in the spring of 2026.
+The main span was lifted across the river on 10 November 2025; the bridge officially opened to the public on 2 June 2026.

 Location

 The bridge crosses the river 450 m downstream of Lady Bay Bridge, connecting Trent Fields in West Bridgford on the south bank, with Trent Basin in the City of Nottingham on the north bank.

 The site was chosen to connect to cycling infrastructure on both sides of the river.
 On the north bank, the bridge connects with the riverside cycleway to Colwick Country Park, and also allows access to Nottingham City's Eastern Cycle Corridor.
 To the south, the riverside path carries National Cycle Route 15, and gives traffic-free access to the Holme Pierrepont National Watersports Centre; The Hook local nature reserve; Nottingham Forest's City Ground; County Hall and the West Bridgford Embankment.